bundlewrap/bundlewrap/docs/content/items/k8s.md

         },
     }

-Note that all item names (except namespaces themselves) must be prefixed with the name of a namespace and a forward slash `/`.
+Note that the names of all items in a namespace must be prefixed with the name of their namespace and a forward slash `/`.
 Resource items will automatically depend on their namespace if you defined it.

 <br>